NASA’s LRO snaps a series of images of Vikram Lander during its flyby

 Vikram Lander: Why imaging by NASA's LRO would be of little help

-In the early hours of September 7, Isro's plan to soft land Chandrayaan-2's Vikram module on the lunar surface did not go as per script.
+In the early hours of September 7, Isro's plan to soft-land Chandrayaan-2's Vikram module on the lunar surface did not go as per script.

 The lander lost communication with ground stations during its final descent.
 Isro officials said that the orbiter of Chandrayaan-2 remained healthy and safe.